harvard-nrg/dwiqc/docs/source/xnattagger.rst

 In order for *xnattagger* to work properly, it has to know what it's looking for as it parses information about the scans.
 Particularly, it needs to know the series name and image type that correspond to the different scans and modalities.
 That's where the *tagger.yaml* config file comes in.
 Take a look at the example below.
 Notice that each modality has a series description and image type associated with it.

 .. note::
-	Each modality/scan time can have several *series_description* and *image_type* fields that it tries to match to.
+	Each modality/scan type can have several *series_description* and *image_type* fields that it tries to match to.
 In the example below, all three of the diffusion scan types have two sets of *series_description* and *image_type* fields.
-This means that *xnattagger* will match to diffusion scans that match **either** of those descriptions/scan types.
+This means that *xnattagger* will tag diffusion scans that match **either** of those descriptions/scan types.
 If you have different series descriptions across projects/sites, you can catch and tag them all this way.

 .. code-block:: yaml